jtquisenberry/PrintManager/README.md

 ### Technical

 If a user submits a print job to the printer to redirect, that printer will print the job.
-Then Print Manager then copies the spool file from `C:\Windows\System32\spool\PRINTERS` to the location specified in the "Intermediate Directory".
+Print Manager then copies the spool file from `C:\Windows\System32\spool\PRINTERS` to the location specified in the "Intermediate Directory" text box.
 The Ghostscript driver `mswinpr2` converts the spool file (.SPL) to a bitmap and draws the bitmap to a device context.
-For each target printer a new print job is created.
-During that print job, bitmap is blitted from the device context to a device context specific to the printer.
+For each target printer, a new print job is created.
+During that print job, the bitmap is blitted from the device context to a device context specific to the printer.

 ## Pause, Resume, and Purge

 To control the printer status, select one or more printers from the printers list control.
 Click one of "Pause Printers", "Resume Printers", and "Purge Printers".

-* __Pause Printers__: Pausing a printer allows the print queue to receive spooled documents but prevents queue from sending the document to the printer.
+* __Pause Printers__: Pausing a printer allows the print queue to receive spooled documents but prevents it from sending the document to the printer.
 * __Resume Printers__: Resuming a printer allows the print queue to send documents to a printer.
-* __Purge Printers__: Purging a printer removes all documents, included printed documents from its print queue.
+* __Purge Printers__: Purging a print queue removes all documents from it, including printed documents.

 ### Technical

-Controlling the printer status is accomplished with `SetPrinterStatus`.
+Controlling the printer status is accomplished with Windows API `SetPrinterStatus`.

 ## Drivers